OPSILab/Data-model-mapper-frontend/README.md

 #### 3.5.2 Configuration - File Writer

 The File Writer will write each mapped NGSI Object inside a JSON Array, stored locally in a file.
-It is useful when the tool is used in Comman Line mode; in the Server Mode there will be a dedicated API to download the resulting file.
+It is useful when the tool is used in Comman Line mode; in the Server Mode soon there will be a dedicated API to download the resulting file.

 ##### File Writer configuration in configuration file